nvcuong/nvcuong.github.io/_pages/prospective_students.md

 {% include base_path %}

-Before contacting me for a potential PhD application, please look at my research interests below to see if you want to work on one of them.
+Before contacting me for a potential PhD application, please look at my research interests below to see if you want to work on one of them:

 - Bayesian methods for ML (see [this paper](https://arxiv.org/pdf/1710.10628){:target="_blank"} or [this paper](https://arxiv.org/pdf/1705.07131){:target="_blank"})
 - Intersection between ML and statistics (see [this paper](https://arxiv.org/pdf/2410.22065){:target="_blank"})